 Committee members work with the Alumnae Reunion Weekend Planning Committee Chair and the Director of Alumnae Relations to share ideas and help organize and execute programs for classes with milestone reunion and all alumnae (usually the first Friday/Saturday of June each year).
 Meetings are held Sept-May on a monthly schedule.
 Members attend all or part of Alumnae Reunion Weekend to assist with alumnae questions and the setup and management of various programs and events.

-This committee seeks nominations for and selects candidates for various AADC service awards including: the Margaret T. Corwin Award, Alumnae Recognition Award, Vanguard Service Award, Mabel Award and the AADC Medal of Honor.
+This committee seeks nominations for and selects candidates for various AADC service awards including: the Margaret T. Corwin Award, Alumnae Recognition Award, Vanguard Service Award, Young Alumna Mabel Award and the AADC Medal.
 The slate is submitted to the AADC Board for approval.
-This committee also recommends nominees for the RU Meritorious Service Award and the NJ Woman of Achievement Award.
+This committee also recommends nominees for the New Jersey Woman of Achievement Award.
 Members of this committee are encouraged to serve on the Founders Day Committee.

 Founders Day Committee

 The Associate Alumnae of Douglass College continues the tradition of celebrating Founders Day each spring.
 The committee’s main responsibilities are event promotion and logistical arrangements.
 The committee also plays an active role the day of the event, assisting with tasks such as welcoming and directing guests, and alumnae registration.
 The committee meets monthly, September – April.

 Each year the AADC brings distinguished lecturers to campus for alumnae and friends.
 The Zagoren Lecture is held in the spring, and the L’Hommedieu Lecture is held in the fall.
 The committee’s main responsibilities are event promotion and logistical arrangements.
 The committee also plays an active role the day of the event, assisting with tasks such as welcoming and directing guests, and alumnae registration.

 AADC Sisterhood Book Club Committee